Pokhara to Jomsom Muktinath Jeep Tour Booking Book Now

 Luri Gompa

 Luri Gompa is the best attraction of the Upper Mustang Jeep Tour.
 It lies on the way to Lomanthang from Pokhara, but there will be a side trip from Tsarang Village.
 For Buddhist devotees and researchers, Luri Gompa is a primary destination as it holds the history of Tibetan Buddhism.
-The caves are adorned with murals, depicting the life of Buddha, and his teachings.
+The caves are adorned with murals, depicting the life of Buddha and his teachings.
 The surroundings of this cave are surrounded by the wonders of the fluttering Tibetan Buddhist mantra-scripted prayer flags, caves, and chhortens.

 Chodzong Cave